ArminJo/Arduino-FrequencyDetector/README.md

 If the match holds for *MATCH_TO_LONG_MILLIS* (1000) milliseconds after switching output, the output switches again, to go back to the former state.
 This can be useful if a machine generated signal (e.g. from a vacuum cleaner) matches the range.

+### TIMEOUT
 After a timeout of TIMEOUT_RELAY_ON_SIGNAL_MINUTES (2 hours) the relay goes OFF for 1 second.
 In the next TIMEOUT_RELAY_SIGNAL_TO_OFF_MINUTES minutes you must then press the button or whistle the pitch to cancel the timeout, otherwise the relay will switch OFF.
 Cancellation of timeout is acknowledged by the LED blinking 5 times for 1 second on and off.
-To enable the timeout, choose the dummy range 10.
+To enable the timeout, choose the dummy range 10, to disable, use range 11.
 The setting is stored in EEPROM.

 **This example is mainly created to run on an ATtiny85 @1MHz, but will work also on a plain Arduino.**